top of page

 Packing the right gear can make or break your hiking experience.
 I recommend creating a checklist tailored to your trip length and environment.
 Essentials include:

-• Comfortable hiking boots with good grip Winter is different!
+• Comfortable hiking boots with good grip (remember, winter is different!)

 • Plenty of water and high-energy snacks